By now, we have an understanding of the mind-body connection. (See also Movement therapy.) We know that

 - exercise can help heal PTSD, anxiety and depression - when we feel better physically, we feel better mentally (and vise versa) - how we treat our bodies can be symbolic of how we feel inside - general fitness can improve self-confidence and mental clarity - exercise has been proven effective to reduce depression and anxiety - a healthy body can fight off illness more effectively - success in fitness can spill over to success in other areas of life such as managing emotions and establishing healthy boundaries in relationships - it feels good to have our clothes fit correctly - exercise during the day can help us sleep better at night - exercise has been shown to decrease blood pressure, reduce stress and increase overall mood - body movement can help release and heal somatic memories (experiences such as stress or trauma that are felt and/or held in the body)

+At FCCS, we see these two lifestyle disciplines in unity.
 With your (or your child's) doctor's approval, and if your preferences and goals agree, you and your Therapist can incorporate physical activity into your therapy plan.

 This may include: - 'walk and talk' - trail hiking - bike riding - weight lifting

-Note that these activities can cause the therapy session to take place in a public setting (such as a park) and extra measures will need to be addressed to protect confidentiality.
+Note that these activities can cause the therapy session to take place in a public setting, such as a park and extra measures will need to be addressed to protect confidentiality.
 Please discuss this with your Therapist.

 530-518-1406 FCCS is a California LMFT Corporation owned and directed by Melinda Haynes, MA, LMFT.
 CA license number 102308.
 The persons depicted on this site are models.
 Photos do not represent or guarantee results.
 Serving Butte County, Chico, Paradise, Oroville, Berry Creek, Durham and Biggs.